 We Are Voodle

-Transform how diverse teams collaborate
+Transform how diverse teams connect, align, and collaborate

 Voodle transforms teams – becoming more effective and connected

 Voodle is the most human way to share small business moments that add up to something bigger.
 It's simple, accessible, organized, and everywhere the people you collaborate with are.
 Whether it's missed water cooler moments or the need to share an update or idea quickly, Voodle is here for you - no #zoomfatigue or text-based chat misunderstandings required!
 Be seen, heard, and understood - just hit record.

 "Voodle transforms the way information is shared and discovered across the organization"